 Practicum counselors are expected to follow ethical guidelines and principles as established by the American Psychological Association (APA) and the International Association of Counseling Services (IACS).
 They are expected to be aware of and adhere to pertinent Florida laws governing professional practice.
 All practicum counselors must maintain ALL client information confidential as required by law and the APA and IACS ethics codes.
 Ethical issues are integrated into all discussions regarding service delivery and the over all practicum experience in the University Counseling Center at Florida State University.

 The clinical staff of the University Counseling Center is multi-disciplinary and culturally diverse.
-It includes licensed psychologists, licensed mental health counselors, licensed clinical social workers,a licensed marriage and family therapist, registered art therapists, masters interns and doctoral interns.
+It includes licensed psychologists, licensed mental health counselors, licensed clinical social workers, registered art therapists, master’s interns and doctoral interns.
 All of the clinical staff are generalists and see students presenting with a variety of mental health concerns.

-The practicum experience requires 20-24 hours per week of on-site commitment, in the University Counseling Center, from the practicum counselor.
-While there is some flexibility in adapting the practicum requirements to the criteria set by the practicum counselor’s department, it is the practicum counselor’s responsibility to negotiate and adjust his/her time management style to meet these requirements.
-Please note that the Practicum Training Program undergoes periodic revision and therefore changes to some aspects of the specific program details may be made prior to the beginning of the training period.
+The practicum experience requires 20 hours per week of on-site commitment, in the University Counseling Center, from the practicum counselor.
+While there is some flexibility in adapting the practicum requirements to the criteria set by the practicum counselor’s department, it is the practicum counselor’s responsibility to negotiate and adjust their time management style to meet these requirements.
+Please note that the Doctoral Practicum Training Program undergoes periodic revision and therefore changes to some aspects of the specific program details may be made prior to the beginning of the training period.

 Practicum counselors are required to participate in a scheduled orientation during their first week in the University Counseling Center.
-Please note that the orientation occurs prior to the start of the Fall academic semester.
-The purpose of the orientation is to introduce the practicum counselors to the structure and mission of the Practicum Training Program, organization structure, and clinical services provided, along with policies and procedures of the program.
+Please note that the orientation occurs the week prior to the start of the Fall academic semester.
+The purpose of the orientation is to introduce the practicum counselors to the structure and mission of the training program, organization structure, and clinical services provided, along with policies and procedures of the program.
 The orientation will include, but is not limited to a brief overview of working with diverse populations, therapeutic modalities, common clinical areas of interest [i.e. belief systems in counseling and integrating identities].
-Orientation will be led by center staff and/or psychology residents.
+Orientation will be led by center staff.